damirsamardzic/tmate-slave-feed/README.md

 OpenWrt feed for tmate-slave server (https://github.com/tmate-io/tmate-slave)

 Tested on Raspberry Pi Model 3 B with OpenWrt master branch.
-Debug is disabled for tmate-slave (with dummy hack on tmate-debug.c to avoid execinfo.h).
-TODO: see https://github.com/tmate-io/tmate/issues/83
+Debug is disabled for tmate-slave (with hack on tmate-debug.c to avoid execinfo.h).

 Instructions:
 ```